 Information regarding the structure of the Doctor of Philosophy and Doctor of Music Education degrees is available under the relevant departmental sections of this bulletin.
-All Doctor of Music degrees, however, share a commonality, as discussed following.
+All Doctor of Music degrees, however, share a commonality, as discussed in the following section.
 Specific requirements relating to each category may be found under departmental listings.
 Further details of general requirements for the degree may be found in the Regulations and Procedures section of this bulletin.